QMTesting/qmtesting.github.io/_posts/2025-05-22-Automation-AI-Tools.md

 Refer to the Tricentis Tosca website for more information.

 ### Eggplant Test
 Eggplant Test offers a unique approach to regression testing automation with its AI-driven test automation platform.
 This commercial tool uses image-based testing techniques to automate tests across web, mobile, and desktop applications.
 With its advanced image recognition algorithms, Eggplant Test can interact with applications at the UI level, making it ideal for testing complex and dynamic user interfaces.
-Its cross-platform support, intelligent test scheduling, and rich reporting capabilities make it a valuable asset for regression testing in 2024.
+Its cross-platform support, intelligent test scheduling, and rich reporting capabilities make it a valuable asset for regression testing.

 Refer to the Eggplant Test website for more information.

 ### Telerik Test Studio
 Telerik Test Studio is a comprehensive regression testing tool designed for web and desktop applications.
 This commercial tool offers a range of features for test automation, including record-and-playback, scriptless test creation, and advanced test scripting capabilities.
 With its built-in test recorder, testers can quickly create automated tests without writing a single line of code.
-Its robust reporting features, integration with version control systems, and support for agile testing methodologies make it a preferred choice for organizations seeking efficient regression testing solutions in 2024.
+Its robust reporting features, integration with version control systems, and support for agile testing methodologies make it a preferred choice for organizations seeking efficient regression testing solutions.

 Refer to the Telerik Test Studio website for more information.